MansM/mansm.github.io/_posts/2015-12-05-scaling-your-webapplication-with-docker.md

 - Docker-compose: tool for defining and launching multi-container applications.
 - Haproxy: Open source load balancer for TCP and HTTP based services
 - Consul: A tool for service discovery and configuration
-- Apache with PHP: Just an example of an web application, but you can use any other web application type
+- Apache with PHP: Just an example of a web application, but you can use any other web application type
 - Supervisor: As we run next to the primary process a Consul application in the container we need something to launch them
 - Virtualbox: Free hypervisor, supplied with Docker toolbox
 - Git: version control system for sourcecode